appcircleio/appcircle-docusaurus/docs/publish-module/send-to-googleplay.md

 ### Adding a Google Play Developer API Key

 To send apps from Appcircle, you need to provide a Google Developer API key.
-To add a key, go to [My Organization](../account/my-organization.md) Integratiion tab and press the "Add New" button (or the "Manage" button first if you have saved keys) next to the "Google Play Developer API Keys" item under the Connections section.
-The add key screen will be displayed.
+To add a key, go to my [My Organization](https://docs.appcircle.io/account/my-organization) Integration tab and press the "Add New" button (or the "Manage" button first if you have saved keys) next to the "Google Play Developer API Keys" item under the Connections section.
+The `Add Key` screen will be displayed.

 [Create a key in JSON format in the Google Developer Console](https://developers.google.com/android-publisher/getting_started#using_a_service_account) and upload it here for API authentication.
 Please keep this file as it is the only copy and it will be required during every store submission for security purposes.